Aryan-Poonacha/ultralight_llamafile/README.md

    - Specify a custom system prompt if desired.
    - Choose the server port to choose the model you wish to use.
    - Start chatting!

+### Quality of Life and UI Enhancements

+Several quality-of-life and UI improvements have been implemented to enhance the user experience.
+The Streamlit web interface now offers a more streamlined model selection process, allowing users to easily switch between different `llamafile` models (like TinyLlama and Rocket) via a dropdown menu.
+A loading indicator provides visual feedback during model processing, preventing confusion and improving responsiveness.
+Furthermore, a turn counter displays the number of conversation exchanges, adding context to the interaction.
+These enhancements simplify model interaction, provide better feedback, and overall create a more intuitive and user-friendly chatbot experience.

 ### Exporting Chat History